Breast Reduction Surgery Cost and Procedure Information

 Your surgeon will give you advice for your breast reduction aftercare and recovery.
 They will discuss the following topics:

-In general, if you have an office job, you will need to take approximately 1 to 2 weeks off work after your breast reduction.
+In general, if patients have an office job, they will need to take approximately 1 to 2 weeks off work after your breast reduction.
 If you have a job that requires more physical activity, you will need to take at least 2 weeks off.
 You surgeon will give you specific instructions on when you can return to work.

 After you have your breast reduction, you will need to rest well and not exert yourself.
 You will need to start slowly when you begin exercising again.
 The general advice is as follows: